 Supporters of the program, on the other hand, claim that the program has been successful in terms of collecting revenue that might otherwise have gone unpaid.
 William Hoffman, Private Tax Collections Seeing Uptick So Far in Fiscal 2019, 162 TAX NOTES 1397 (2019).
-A recent TIGTA Report included the following statistics relating to the program:
+A TIGTA Report released in 2022 included the following statistics relating to the program: